soundpress/nycadministrativecode/docs/c07/index.rst

 *§ 8-702 Definitions.* ::

-When used in this chapter
+As used in this chapter, the following terms have the following meanings:

-(1) The term "discriminatory boycott or blacklist" means any act that is an unlawful discriminatory practice under subdivision eighteen of section 8-107 of chapter one of this title.
+Commission.
+The term "commission" means the city commission on human rights.

-(2) The term "commission" means the New York city commission on human rights.
+Council.
+The term "council" means the council of the city of New York.

-(3) The term "council" means the council of the city of New York.
+Discriminatory boycott or blacklist.
+The term "discriminatory boycott or blacklist" means any act that is an unlawful discriminatory practice under subdivision 18 of section 8-107.